 The growth of Amazon’s delivery network has allowed for extremely fast and affordable delivery options for New York City residents.
 However, fast delivery can also equate to speeding, dangerous turns, and other poor driving practices, and these issues are often exasperated by strict delivery routes and schedules.
 As a result of the high demand for fast deliveries, pedestrians, cyclists, and other drivers are all put at risk when a delivery driver forgoes safe driving practices to deliver an order on time.

 An accident involving a delivery driver is often significantly more complicated than a standard auto accident claim, and to successfully pursue compensation you will need the legal aid of a knowledgeable New York Amazon delivery accident attorney.
-Contact Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 to schedule a free consultation and discuss your case.
+Contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 to schedule a free consultation and discuss your case.

 Anyone on the streets of New York can be struck by an Amazon delivery van, whether they are in a residential area or crossing a major street.
 These company often uses vans like the Mercedes-Benz Sprinter, which are longer and larger than standard passenger vehicles.
 As a result, they take longer to stop – especially when loaded with hundreds of packages – have larger blind spots, are prone to rollovers, have to be regularly checked for tire pressure, and need more space to maneuver.